 Bread flour obviously makes great bread, but don't feel like you have to limit your use to bread alone.
 This flour makes the best pretzels (like this pretzel bite recipe).

 Rye Flour and Barley Flour

 Barley is a type of wheat flour with a natural maltiness, and rye is technically a grain (not a type of wheat) that has a spicy flavor.
 Both are low-gluten flours with very strong, specific flavorings.
 They're both specialty flours that are popular for baking bread, but they are extremely hard to work with.

 It's easy to end up with a gummy batter that doesn't rise, so making 100 percent foods with these flours is not recommended for beginners.
 It's good to start with 25 percent or less, like with this slow cooker Boston brown bread recipe.

 Naturally gluten-free flours like buckwheat flour are great for making pancakes and noodles, but they are dense and a little bit hard to work with.
 Buckwheat flour in particular has a nutty flavor that can sometimes be overpowering in the wrong recipe.

 Nut flours like almond flour are gaining popularity for making gluten-free dessert recipes and as a breading alternative for fried foods.
 You may start to see other flours like cassava flour, which has become a go-to for gluten-free baking like biscuits and pie crusts.

 It's important to remember that gluten-free flours lack the gluten protein, which means that a chewy network can't be built up via mixing or kneading.
 The baked goods created with these flours will be texturally different than their gluten-filled counterparts.

 Ready to bake some bread?
+Get your flour of choice and baking powder ready.
 Start with these easy 15 cast iron skillet bread recipes.